 So you want to start throwing big swimbaits and your crankbait rod just isn’t cutting it, right?
-Crankbait rods are perfect for small swimbaits, but once you start getting in to baits eight inches or bigger its like trying to cast a brick with an ultra-lite.
-For these heavier swimbaits your going to need a good swimbait rod to handle the load.
+Crankbait rods are perfect for small swimbaits, but once you start getting in to baits that are eight inches or longer it’s like trying to cast a brick with an ultra-lite.
+For these heavier swimbaits you’re going to need a good swimbait rod to handle the load.

-The enormous surge in popularity of fishing big swimbaits has led to the creation of an entire sub-category within the bass fishing industry that solely caters to throwing these big baits.
-If you’re going to be launching these big lures your going to need adequate equipment.
-But of all the swimbait tackle, the biggest and most crucial aspect of casting a big bait is the rod.
+The enormous surge in popularity of fishing big swimbaits has led to the creation of an entire sub-category within the bass fishing industry, that solely caters to throwing these big baits.
+If you’re going to be launching these big lures you’re going to need adequate equipment.
+But of all the swimbait tackle, the biggest and most crucial aspect of casting these big baits are the bass rods used with them.

 Selecting the right swimbait rod is determined by one main factor: the weight of the swimbait your fishing.
-Now when anglers refer to big swimbaits they’re talking 8 to 12 inch baits weighing over 1.5 ounces, to as many as 8 ounces.
+Now when anglers refer to big swimbaits they’re talking 8 to 12 inch baits weighing from over two ounces, to as many as eight ounces.
 You’re just not going to be able to handle that kind of load without a beefy rod.
 If you’re casting a smaller swimbait (six inches or less) then you really don’t need a designated swimbait rod.

 The Rod Selection Process

 The weight ratings will vary from brand to brand, especially the increments.
-Some models will start with a 1 to 5 ounce rating and others a 1 to 3 ounce rating.
-I like to start off with a wider range and, as the swimbait addiction sets in, begin to narrow down to smaller weight capacity ranges for each of your rods.
+Some models will start with a one to five ounce rating and others a one to three ounce rating.
+It’s best to start off with a wider range and, as the swimbait addiction sets in, begin to narrow down to smaller weight capacity ranges for each of your rods.

 A good swimbait rod will not only be able to cast big baits, but will also have the backbone for a good hookset.
 A solid hookset is crucial with swimbaits, because the bigger bass you’re targeting have tougher mouths and you’ll need that extra power from the rod to pierce the fish’s skin.

-Most rod manufacturers today offer a swimbait rod of their own, so if you are comfortable/loyal to a certain rod brand then you should start off by looking in to what they have to offer.
-Unfortunately it’s not always that simple.
-Some anglers, like myself, find that certain rods are better for certain styles of fishing.
-For example I prefer Shimano rods for most of my setups, but I find their swimbait rods to be extremely stiff.
-I felt like I was holding a broom stick and had to explore different brands to find the best fit for me.
+Most rod manufacturers today offer a swimbait rod of their own, so if you are comfortable or loyal to a certain rod brand then you should start off by looking in to what they have to offer.